roboticist-blip/FPGA_Workshop/AI_Accel/Readme.md

 ## Design decisions and why

 - **Combinational dot product, registered only at the output** — keeps control logic simple (no multi-cycle MAC sequencing needed) and is fast enough that an Artix-class FPGA has no trouble timing-closing it for a network this small.
-- **All neurons in a layer computed in parallel** — trades FPGA area (more multipliers used at once) for speed and simplicity; reasonable for a network this small, and the same tradeoff SensiNerveX's larger layers will need to be re-evaluated for once area becomes a real constraint.
+- **All neurons in a layer computed in parallel** — trades FPGA area (more multipliers used at once) for speed and simplicity; reasonable for a network this small, and the same tradeoff any larger network's bigger layers will need to be re-evaluated for once area becomes a real constraint.
 - **ReLU on every layer, including the output** — simple and standard for hidden layers.
 Note this means the network's final output can never go negative — a real modeling constraint worth remembering once real trained weights/tasks are involved, not just a hardware detail.
 - **Saturating requantization between layers, not truncation** — silently wrapping an overflowed value produces a wrong-but-plausible-looking number, which is far more dangerous to debug than a value that's visibly clipped to the max/min representable value.
 - **Hardcoded ROM weights for this stage** — removes weight-loading as a variable while the core compute pipeline is being proven.
 Runtime weight loading (UART/AXI) is a deliberately deferred next step, not an oversight.